 Reviewed On: PC

-Our VirtuaVerse review copy was supplied by the publisher.Some of our posts include links to online retail stores.
+Our VirtuaVerse review copy was provided by the publisher.Some of our posts include links to online retail stores.
 We get a small cut if you buy something through one of our links.
 Don't worry, it doesn't cost you anything extra.